briann-simba/Optimal-Path-Finder/README.md

 # Search Algorithms to find a goal node.

 ## Breadth First Search.
-This is an algorithm that checks all connetcted nodes and adds them to a queue.
+This is an algorithm that checks all connected nodes and adds them to a queue.
 The order in which the nodes are searched are the order in which they are appended to the queue, that is, First in First Out.
 FIFO

 ## Depth First Search
-This is an algorithm that checks all connetcted nodes and adds them to a stack.
+This is an algorithm that checks all connected nodes and adds them to a stack.
 The order in which the nodes are searched are the order in which they are appended to the stack, that is, Last in First Out.
 LIFO

 ## A star Search
 This is an algorithm similar to Djikstra's algorithm.
 It uses a heuristic to measure whether or not it is getting closer to the goal node.
 The node objects are stored in a priority queue with the node with the lowest f() value being popped first from the priority queue.
 In this implementation, the heuristic I used was the Euclidean distance.